Pam Tillis: Early life

 Pamela Yvonne Tillis was born July 24, 1957, in Plant City, Florida.
-She is the oldest of five children to country singer Mel Tillis and his wife, Doris.
+She is the oldest of five children born to country singer Mel Tillis and his first wife, Doris.
 Because of her father being a country musician, she spent most of her early life in Nashville, Tennessee.
 When she was eight, her father invited her to sing "Tom Dooley" onstage at the Grand Ole Opry.
 She also began taking piano lessons at this age, and taught herself how to play guitar by age 12.
 At age 16, she was nearly killed in a car accident.
 She underwent five years of surgery, including facial reconstruction.
 Pam described her relationship with her father as "strict", and that she often felt "alienated" from him.
 She also stated that her father disapproved of her musical interests at the time, which included Linda Ronstadt and the Eagles.

-Tillis enrolled at the University of Tennessee where she performed in two different groups: a jug band called the High Country Swing Band, and a folk duo with Ashley Cleveland.
+Tillis enrolled at the University of Tennessee, where she performed in two groups: a jug band called the High Country Swing Band, and a folk duo with Ashley Cleveland.
 She dropped out of college in 1976 and moved to San Francisco, California.
-There she founded a band called Freelight, which played jazz and rock.
+There, she founded a band called Freelight, which played jazz and rock.
 Tillis also sold Avon products for additional income.
 She briefly worked as a backing vocalist in her father's road band, but later quit this role over creative differences.
 Despite this, she sang backup on his 1980 hit "Your Body Is an Outlaw".
 Mel also hired her to work at his publishing company, which led to her writing Barbara Fairchild's 1978 single "The Other Side of the Morning".